 Pear Therapeutics is a low float penny stock that offers software to digitally treat major diseases.
 Think of it like telehealth, but for prescriptions.
 And it targets major diseases, rather than minor illnesses.

 Pear Therapeutics is indeed taking the next steps in this disruptive industry and leading the way.

 Prescription Digital Therapeutics (PDT) are a new therapy class.
 There are some larger barriers to entry, which could be great for Pear.
 They have their own pipeline.
-Plus, they offer solutions for substance abuse, opioid abuse and insomnia.
+Plus, they offer solutions for prevalent conditions like substance abuse, opioid abuse and insomnia.

 No. 6 Blackboxstocks Inc.

 Blackboxstocks is a low float penny stock that serves as a platform for traders.
 It offers trading and options software.
-This software has many various tools to help traders make solid decisions, and make money.
+This software has many tools to help traders make solid decisions, and, of course, make money.

 That’s the one thing they do.
 Help people make money.
-And they don’t give them that money, they give them an education.
+And they don’t give them that money, they give them an education on investing.
 Instead of giving them fish, they teach them how to catch the fish for themselves.

 The use of AI and predictive technology helps them stand out.
 Plus, the fact that they’ve integrated social media into the mix is a competitive edge.